GCash has made the QR code an integral part of its ecosystem. There are now more than 100,000 merchants using Scan to Pay as a method of payment.

 But even if this is the case, this is still the most widely used because it is the simplest to implement.
 And most of the time, the merchants know their way around this already as GCash has become mainstream.

-What does “Alipay also Accepted” mean?
+What does “Alipay also Accepted” below the QR mean?

 It means anyone with an Alipay app can pay by scanning the GCash QR code.
 Alipay is one of China’s main digital wallet apps.
 It means there is interoperability between GCash and Alipay.